ikolokotronis/Web-Store-App/README.md

 ## Store setup
 1. Install the project locally (Explained <a href="#installation">here</a>)
-2. Go to the django admin panel (127.0.0.1:8000/admin/ on localhost) and fill the database using the following structure:
+2. Go to the django admin panel at /admin/ and fill the database using the following structure:
 * Up to 5 categories
-* Up to 3 subcategories in each category (relation between subcategories and categories)
+* Up to 3 subcategories in each category)
-* Up to 6 products in each subcategory (relation between products and subcategories)
+* Up to 6 products in each subcategory)

-<b>Important!</b> Remember to set up relation models in django admin
+<b>Important!</b> Remember to set up all relation models in django admin (e.g. the CategorySubCategory model)

 <!-- CONTACT -->